Advising Frequently Asked Questions

 The CSC Department offers several concentrations and tracks.

 Concentrations are specifically defined patterns of required and elective courses that all relate to the concentration topic.
 Computer science majors who have passed CSC 116, CSC 216, CSC 217, CSC 226, and are enrolled in CSC 230 and CSC 316 may apply for any concentration listed here.
-Submitted forms will be reviewed after the CODA decisions for each cycle are completed.
+Submitted forms will be reviewed after the CODA decisions for each cycle are completed and all classes have been passed with grades of C or higher.

 The Department also offers tracks.
 Tracks provide an overview of the area of focus that is less extensive than a concentration.
 As tracks do not result in a change of degree audit, students are not required to apply for tracks but can declare their interest in a track.